Bogdanp/dramatiq/docs/source/cookbook.rst

 Scheduling messages
 ^^^^^^^^^^^^^^^^^^^

-APScheduler_ is the recommended scheduler to use with dramatiq:
+APScheduler_ is the recommended scheduler to use with Dramatiq:

 .. code-block:: python